You have rights too

 - You manage someone's medication or medical appointments

-- You provide emotional support to someone who can't cope alone
+- You give emotional support to someone who cannot cope alone

-- You've given up work or reduced hours to look after someone
+- You have given up work or cut your hours to look after someone

 You don't need to live with the person or be related to them.
-If you provide regular, unpaid support, you may be a carer in the eyes of the law.
+If you give regular, unpaid support, you may be a carer in the eyes of the law.

 What you're entitled to